GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/3_experiments.typ

 Furthermore, the following settings are kept fixed across the experiments.
 We use a single $4 times 7$ meter room.
 Learning parameters, such as the batch size, the learning rate, and the number of epochs, remain constant across most experiments.
-Also, the network architecture is common in all runs.
+Also, the network architecture is the same for each run.
-Naturally, the number of input channel is adapted to the shape of the input data.
+Naturally, the number of input channels is adapted to the shape of the input data.
 The number of epochs has been exceptionally increased to reach proper convergence when necessary.
 Finally, the network training for each individual configuration was repeated several times to ensure that the obtained results were repeatable.
 The reported performance scores correspond to the most successful training run.